chrisl8/ArloBot/scripts/README.md

 - kill_ros.sh - This will stop all ROS programs and reset everything.
 - start-arlobot-only.sh - This will start up just the ArloBot basic ROS package
 - start-robot.sh - This will start up Arlobot, web interface and behavior, basically everything.
-- make-map.sh - Start GMapping to make a map with ROS.
+- make-map-gmapping.sh - Start GMapping to make a map with ROS.
+- make-map-cartographer.sh - Start Cartographer to make a map with ROS.
 - save-map.sh - Use this to save a map you've made before shutting down GMapping.
 - list-maps.sh - This will list the maps available in your maps folder.
 - load-map.sh - This will load up a map for your robot to start using.